aplteam/Tester2/README.md

  →GoToTidyUp ~expected≡result
 ```

-This is useful in case a test case needs to do some cleaning up like deleting a temporary file created by the test case.
-In case the right argument is 1 (rather than 0) it causes a crash in debug mode and carries out the jump otherwise.
+This is useful in case a test case needs to do some cleaning up like deleting a temporary file created by the test case, so just jumping out is not an option In case the right argument is 1 (rather than 0) it causes a crash in debug mode and carries out the jump otherwise.

 ### Test function template